 CARLSBAD, CALIFORNIA — U.S. Army Sergeant First Class Caleb Brewer was stationed in Afghanistan in December 2016 when his team conducted a large-scale clearing operation and an improvised explosive device (IED) detonated beneath him.
 As a result of the blast, Brewer suffered from bilateral leg amputations and severe infections, blood clots, and blood loss.
 Yet despite his injuries, just three months later Brewer was walking on his new prosthetic legs, eventually re-learning to surf, run and rock climb.

 When the Gary Sinise Foundation’s R.I.S.E.
-(Restoring Independence, Supporting Empowerment) program learned about Brewer’s service, they decided to honor him and his family with a specially adapted smart home in Tucson, AZ, equipped with technology solutions by Nortek Security & Control.
+(Restoring Independence, Supporting Empowerment) program learned about Brewer’s service, they decided to honor him and his family with a specially adapted smart home from 2GIG and ELAN, and other technology solutions by Nortek Security & Control, in Tucson, AZ.

 Jon Lunt, Owner of JL Automation and longtime ELAN dealer, designed the home’s technology infrastructure.
 “For this project, the ultimate goal was simplicity,” Lunt said.
 “We put an ELAN control system at the helm so that Brewer can manage, adjust and monitor his home’s audio, lighting, climate, security, and irrigation instantly, either with the swipe of his finger or simply by moving into the room.”